Winter Snow Cold

 Snow in a neighborhood.
 Shovels and plows.

 If it has snowed on your set or on the way to the set or is just getting in the way – you’ll have to move it.
 Sidewalks, entry ways, and parking lots all need to be cleared.
-Don’t forget if you’re moving inside and the snow you’ll drag indoors.
+Don’t forget, if you’re moving inside through snow, you’ll drag it in.
 Snow is water.
 Mix in a little dirt and things can get messy.
 IF snow is packed or ice has formed – driving, walking, or wheeling carts through snow or over ice can be DANGEROUS.
 Use rock salt or an ice-melt product.
-Your local Coordinator should know where to get a snowplow.
+Your location might have snow removal equipment or ask your Coordinator.
+You might need a snowplow.

-Snow outside a Nebraska city is a whole other animal (and could be a separate blog post).
+Snow outside any Nebraska city is a whole other animal.
 Yes, plenty of other States get bigger snow, but when we get it bad (big) the Interstates can close, snow drifts can get feet-deep, and things can get REALLY dangerous.
 Similar to other northern States, Nebraska does have exit ramps with gates that can be closed during a storm.
 But no roads in Nebraska are “closed for the winter.”

 Finally, if you’re shooting outside, you MUST STAY WARM.
 If you’re in the Locations department, it is your job to keep the crew warm.
 Wearing the right clothes is subjective.
 Layers, wool, thermal, and down are all great words to watch for on the label.
 In snow, I wear a layer of external nylon, like rain pants or even snow pants to keep the wet snow away.
 It also protects from the wind.
 Form follows function.